jessjaco/tiles/README.md

   writePublicTiles=True,
   maxZoom=12)
 ```
 I usually don't go above 12 max zoom.
 If testing, you can stick with 10 (or under!).
-Here I use an sld as they tend to be better for specific values, but are definitely harder to write.
+I tend to use an sld as they are more flexible, but are definitely harder to write.
+The meters / pixel of each zoom level is described [here](https://wiki.openstreetmap.org/wiki/Zoom_levels).

 The output can be served directly from the cloud bucket if the tiles are made public (please note that GEE will not export to a public bucket!).
 Otherwise, copy them from GCS to wherever they should be served from.

-2. Using R & GDAL
+#### Using R & GDAL

 R is good for making color ramps and creating RGB tiffs.

 First, you need to get a list of colors and breaks.
 You can do this manually, you can symbolize it in QGIS, ArcGIS, GEE, etc and just write the values down, or you can use something like the following.
 Here I use 10 quantile breaks and a ramp going from light yellow (#ffffcc) to dark green (#003b1e).
 I'd just note that this can take a while for large rasters, so you can subsample say 1e6 values from `values(some_raster)` if needed.